stuartMoorhouse/elastic-event-hub-policy-terraform/README.md

 ## State Management

 Sensitive values in `terraform.tfvars` are stored in the Terraform state file.
-Use a remote backend with encryption and appropriate access controls.
+Consider using a remote backend with encryption and appropriate access controls.
 See [Terraform documentation on sensitive data](https://developer.hashicorp.com/terraform/language/state/sensitive-data) for standard practices.